 If you own or operate a small business, you should always look out for new laws, regulations or tax requirements that may have a direct impact on businesses in your industry.
+It’s an important part of keeping your businesses finances in good shape.
 The following rules have either come into effect in the recent past or will be instigated in the near future, and they are likely to affect most small businesses in Australia.

 CGT concessions have been tightened

 The government has always offered small businesses tax incentives to help them grow and employ more people.
 One such incentive has been the popular Capital Gains Tax concessions.
 Due to concerns that some businesses are using these concessions for assets that aren’t meant for those particular businesses, the government decided to set up tougher rules.
 As a result, CGT concessions are now only available to businesses that have an annual turnover of less than $2 million or business assets that are worth less than $6 million.
 This rule is meant to close down the loophole that allowed businesses to qualify for CGT concessions by structuring themselves in such a way that some of their stakes in larger businesses wouldn’t count when they were subjected to the eligibility tests.
 If your asset value and turnover fall within the limits that are stipulated, you can still take advantage of the CGT concessions.

 The $20,000 immediate deduction has been extended but it may end soon